aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-conversion-and-optimization/convert-cmx-to-png-image/_index.md

 ## Step 1: Set Up Your Data Directory

-You'll need to specify the path to your data directory where your CMX files are located.
-Replace `"Your Document Directory" + "CMX/"` with the actual path to your directory.
+Define the folder that holds your CMX files.
+Replace the placeholder with the actual path on your system.

 ```java
 String dataDir = "Your Document Directory" + "CMX/";